MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 This security setting allows a server to require the negotiation of 128-bit encryption and/or NTLMv2 session security.
 These values are dependent on the LAN Manager Authentication Level security setting value.
 The options are:

-Require NTLMv2 session security: The connection will fail if message integrity isn't negotiated.
+- Require NTLMv2 session security: The connection will fail if message integrity isn't negotiated.

-Require 128-bit encryption.
+- Require 128-bit encryption.
 The connection will fail if strong encryption (128-bit) isn't negotiated.

-Default:
+- Default:

-Windows XP, Windows Vista, Windows Server 2003, and Windows Server 2008: No requirements.
+- Windows XP, Windows Vista, Windows Server 2003, and Windows Server 2008: No requirements.

-Windows 7 and Windows Server 2008 R2: Require 128-bit encryption
+- Windows 7 and Windows Server 2008 R2: Require 128-bit encryption.

 <!--/Description-->
 <!--RegistryMapped-->